Reasons for editing a published test may include:

 - Correcting point value errors at the Question level

 Published assessments can be modified even if students have already taken the test or are in the process of taking the test.

-If planning to edit a published assessment that is still available to students, you should notify your students, as the test will be temporarily unavailable.
+If planning to edit a published assessment that is still available to students, notify students in advance of the modifications, as the test will be temporarily unavailable.

-In cases when you are changing the point values or correcting an answer specification, it is highly recommended that you wait to edit the test until all students have submitted their test attempts.
+In cases of changing point values or correcting an answer specification, it is highly recommended that to wait to edit the test until all students have submitted their test attempts.

-If making textual changes that do not alter the meaning of questions or answers, e.g., correcting typographical errors, you only need to Republish the test after making the changes.
+If making textual changes that do not alter the meaning of questions or answers, e.g., correcting typographical errors, only Republish the test after making the changes.

-Note: Make sure that you download your test results before you begin the Regrade and Republish process.
-This ensures you have a back-up of the test results in case of any errors during the regrading process.
+TIP: Make sure to download your test results before beginning the Regrade and Republish process.
+This ensures you have a backup of the assessment results in case of any errors during the regrading process.